LogoLogo

 In this example:

-The output concept, current temperature, is wrapped in parenthesis in the procedure name.
+The output concept, current temperature, is wrapped in parentheses in the procedure name.

 Was this helpful?